Luctia/scream/README.md

 ## How-to
 ### Configuration
 First, you must write your configuration in the GROWL DSL.
 Examples of this can be found in `src/test/resources/growl/inputs`.
-When you have a complete configuration, you can run the application.
-This will generate a `.jmx` file that will be used by JMeter.

 ### Running with Kubernetes
-First, the JMeter Docker image must be built using `docker build -t scream .`.
-This will create a runnable Java Docker image that will be used by Kubernetes.
-You can then deploy this image using the pre-made Kubernetes configuration files in `/kubernetes`
+First, a JAR must be built using `mvn package`.
+You can then build the Docker image using `docker build -t scream .`.
+Then you can start using SCREAM in Kubernetes by running `kubectl apply -f .\kubernetes\`.